-- 1.1.1 This is the letting policy for the Council, which is a member of the Home-Link choice based lettings scheme, which covers the Cambridgeshire and West Suffolk area.
+- 1.1.1 This is the Lettings Policy for South Cambridgeshire District Council, which is a member of the Home-Link choice based lettings scheme, which covers the Cambridgeshire and West Suffolk area.
 The partner organisations to the Home-Link scheme are:

 - a) Cambridge City Council

 - b) East Cambridgeshire District Council

 - c) Fenland District Council

 - d) Huntingdonshire District Council

 - e) South Cambridgeshire District Council

 - f) West Suffolk Council

 - 1.1.2 The Home-Link scheme and this lettings policy were designed through collaboration between the partner organisations listed above, with the aim of having as much consistency in the letting of social housing as is possible in a very diverse area.
 The lettings policy aims to ensure that all people seeking social housing in the Council area can exercise choice in deciding where they wish to live and in the type of property they would prefer.

 - 1.1.3 The policy enables the Council to consider the individual needs of its applicants whilst making best use of the scarce resource of housing stock.
 The policy sets out:

 - a) How to apply for housing.

 - b) Who will qualify to be accepted onto the housing register.

 - c) How priority for housing applicants will be given.

 - d) What the decision-making processes are.

 - e) How homes will be let.

-- 1.1.4 You may view this lettings policy, at the Council's website, or request a copy from any of the partner organisation's offices.
-(See Appendix 1 on p.34)
+- 1.1.4 You may view this lettings policy on the Council's website at www.scambs.gov.uk or request a copy from any of the partner organisation's offices.
+(See Appendix 1 on p.34 for a list of partner organisations).